Sanaxen/Causal_discovery-Experiment/README.md

 ---
 ## comparison
-For output edges, one-way edges are counted as 1 and bi-directional edges are counted as 1 together.Error counting
+For output edges, one-way edges are counted as 1 and bi-directional edges are counted as 1 together.Error counting  method

-- methodReverse direction = +1
+- Reverse direction = +1
 - Bidirectional edge not where it should be = +1
 - Edge not where it should be = +1